xiaobo-liu/phimv_krylov_aug/README.md

 ## Acknowledgment

-Both authors are participants in the scientific network "The $f(A)b$ulous scientific network on matrix functions and exponential integrators", supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 566049107.
+Both authors are members of the scientific network "The $f(A)b$ulous scientific network on matrix functions and exponential integrators", supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 566049107.

 ## License